MEET MARK AGAIN

 During this time I have fully embodied somatic work and am now innovating into my Ecosomatic offer.
 There is a direct link between somatics, the practice of Aikido, and indigenous wisdom, all of which look to shape individuals to live in alignment with all life.
 Combining mastery in a somatic tradition, principles of Aikido, and a dozen years practicing and studying indigenous ceremonies and practices, Ecosomatics has come to form.

-Joining with my wife of 40 years to coach couples has added a new level of depth to couples coaching.
-Madeline Wade has 16 years of coaching expertise, and we bring that complimentary aspect to our coaching.
+Partnering with my wife of 40 years to coach couples has added a new level of depth to couples coaching.
+Madeline Wade has 18 years of coaching expertise, and we bring that complimentary aspect to our coaching.
 Some of our most fulfilling work is with couples looking to build a solid ground for long lasting relationships.
 We have spent the last 25 years learning from experts, refining and deepening our own relationship, and with the last 4 years offering that learning to others.
+Learn more about Couples Coaching.

 I have worked for the past 18 years in many small, medium and large organizations doing leadership development and training.
 The time of training and working with Richard Strozzi-Heckler as my teacher generated an enormous shift in my ability and capacity to offer sustainable change within organizations.